 Even though most doctors don’t see their home as an investment, buying a home is one of the largest purchases, and therefore investments, you’ll make.
 Aside from medical student loans, your home mortgage will likely be amongst the largest amounts of money you borrow as well.
 Because of these things, we often see questions in our physician communities about housing, such as members asking how much they can afford to spend on a house, if it’s a good idea to buy or rent, and questions about mortgages and interest rates.
 Below, we cover these topics and other tips physicians should know before buying a home.

-Disclaimers/Disclosures: This page contains information about our sponsors, as well as affiliate links, which support the group at no cost to you.
+Disclaimer/Disclosure: This page contains information about our sponsors and/or affiliate links, which support us monetarily at no cost to you.
 These should be viewed as introductions rather than formal recommendations.
-We do not provide individualized advice and are not formal financial, legal, or otherwise licensed professionals.
-You should consult these parties as appropriate and do your own due diligence before making decisions based on this page.
+Our content is for generalized educational purposes.
+We are not formal financial, legal, or tax professionals and do not provide individualized advice specific to your situation.
+You should consult these as appropriate and/or do your own due diligence before making decisions based on this page.
+To learn more, visit our disclaimers and disclosures.

 Below, we cover some of the most common questions we’ve seen when it comes to buying a home to help you navigate the process.
 If we’ve overlooked your question, feel free to ask the hive mind in our Physician Side Gigs Facebook group.